openstack/ironic/doc/source/install/enabling-drivers.rst

         enabled_boot_interfaces = pxe,ilo-virtual-media

-    Boot interfaces with ``pxe`` in their name require :doc:`configure-pxe`. console
+    Boot interfaces with ``pxe`` in their name require :doc:`configure-pxe`.
+    There are also a few hardware-specific boot interfaces - see :doc:`/admin/drivers` for their required configuration. console
     manages access to the serial console of a bare metal node.
-    See `Configuring Web or Serial Console`_ for details. deploy
+    See :doc:`/admin/console` for details. deploy
     defines how the image gets transferred to the target disk.